 Unlike typical health symptom checkers, the Buoy tool is interactive and it’s personal.
 A user enters symptoms; Buoy asks questions, waits for that person’s responses in real time, and then provides a personalized analysis and recommends how to best treat the symptoms and possible care options.

 “Buoy is an educational and informational tool.
 It’s not meant as a substitute for professional medical advice.
-It’s meant to connect people more quickly with the right medical care at the right time,” said Mike Anderes, Chief Innovation & Digital Officer for Froedtert Health, and President of Inception Health.
+It’s meant to connect people more quickly with the right medical care at the right time,” said Mike Anderes, chief innovation and digital officer for Froedtert Health, and president of Inception Health.
 “With the wealth of health information available on the Internet, we want people to have the most credible and helpful tools available.”